bittorrent/webui/README.md

 * fixed incorrectly named overlay/cover

 There's more to come if I can be bothered, but at least this is a working branch.

+I'm just updating this to fix the things I need.
+If you find something wrong with it, fix it and submit a PR